vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 finishing my morning checklist before going.
 I also did not have any blood in stool or on wiping.

+### 2024-11-29 later in the day

+The anal swelling is no longer drawing my attention or getting in the way of my mobility.
+At this point, I consider the incident closed.

 ## Other notes

 ### Cold, muscle tensing, and wet wipes